BruhGaming1776/BananaCrumbs.US/terms-of-service.md

 To use and purchase our products and services:
 - You must be at least 18 (eighteen) years old in the United States, or of legal age in your jurisdiction.
 - You are authorized to use our services if you are a legal entity or company and have permission to bind your entity to these terms.

+Accessing BananaCrumbs services may require personal computer usage or mobile device usage.
+- You are responsible for any internet provider or mobile service provider fees and charges from third parties you incur while accessing our services.

 User suspension policy on evasion and circumventing
 - We reserve the right to permenantly suspended accounts if we believe the same entity or user which has violated these terms in previous, and temporary or permenant suspensions is operating under a newer account.